requirecloud/n8n-local/README.md

 A local directory `local-files` shared between the n8n instance and host.
 In n8n, use the `/files` path to read from and write to this directory.

+# Other information

+This was made based on the example from [github.com/n8n-io](https://github.com/n8n-io/n8n-hosting/tree/main/docker-compose/withPostgresAndWorker).